THE PI BEHAVIORAL ASSESSMENT VS.

 Efficiency and Practical Use

 A key difference is efficiency: Many FFM-based assessments take from 15–20 minutes and up to more than an hour to complete.
 The PI Behavioral Assessment takes around six minutes to complete while maintaining comparable validity and reliability.
-This makes PI easier to scale in real hiring processes and contributes to a more positive candidate experience.
+This makes PI easier to scale in hiring processes and contributes to a more positive candidate experience.

 Relevance of Measured Traits